 Cool down at the Count's Splash Castle at Sesame Place.

 The water park is open daily through Labor Day, plus the weekend of September 10-11; reservations are required

 The world's only theme park based on the award-winning TV series Sesame Street, Sesame Place isn't exclusively a water park.
 However, it offers lots of water attractions, and fans of the show are sure to have fun, both wet and dry.
 There's the interactive Count’s Splash Castle, with more than 90 play elements, including a 1,000-gallon tipping bucket.
 Big Bird’s Rambling River offers a leisurely float along a 1,000-foot waterway of bubbling, swirling waters with surprises like water-filled tipping coconuts, waterfalls, and spraying geysers.
 Got older kids?
 Don't worry; there are things for them to do, too, like Sky Splash, an exhilarating ride that takes passengers from gentle ponds with whirlpool-like jet streams to slides with speeds of up to 20 feet per second, culminating with a final plunge into a pool of water.
 Amenities include cabanas, strollers, and lockers for rent.
 Everyone can appreciate its standing as the world's first Certified Autism Center theme park.

 RELATED: 7 Play Fountains in NYC Where Kids Can Get Totally Soaked

 Quassy has something for everyone, complete with a gorgeous lake view.

-The Splash Away Bay water park at Quassy includes seven attractions catering to all ages.
-New in 2016 is the addition of Slide City a five-slide complex for the under-48-inches set.
-Admission prices include access to all the rides at the attached amusement park too.
-The beautiful lakeside location and view will make you leave all your city worries behind for the day.
+The Splash Away Bay water park at Quassy includes seven attractions catering to all ages including Slide City, a five-slide complex for the under-48-inches set.
+Admission prices include access to all the rides at the attached amusement park, too.
+The beautiful lakeside location and view make you leave all your city worries behind for the day.

-A previous version of this post was first published in June 2009.
-We regularly update and revise it.
+A previous version of this post was first published in June 2009, but it has since been updated and revised.